Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the file name, size and other easy-to-retrieve information would be held in proxy objects.
 Only when </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the actual file is viewed (requested) would the real object be created and populated with the </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; full contents of the file, as these are slower to access and require more memory. </br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - A very large image object can be represented using a virtual proxy object (with thumbnail and other image metadata), </br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - A very large image object can be represented using a virtual proxy object (with thumbnail and </br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; only loading the real object "on demand" the real image is requested by the user.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; other image metadata), only loading the real object "on demand" the real image is requested by the user.

 3. **Solving the Restricted Access Problem** - By using a **Protection Proxy**, which might be used to control access to a resource based on access rights.
 The proxy is defined as a wrapper around an object, adding additional logic to enforce some kind of restriction on its use (which presents a different implementation path from the other proxy types).

-A Protection Proxy object usually conforms to a common protocol shared with the wrapped object, which means that proxy objects can be used as seamless replacements without having to modify calling clients.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A Protection Proxy object usually conforms to a common protocol shared with the wrapped object, which means that proxy </br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; objects can be used as seamless replacements without having to modify calling clients.

-The proxy intercepts requests to access the properties and methods of the underlying object and will pass them on only if an access control policy has been satisfied.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The proxy intercepts requests to access the properties and methods of the underlying object and will pass them on only if </br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; an access control policy has been satisfied.

 The Proxy pattern is implemented correctly when the proxy object can be used to perform operations on the resource it represents.